Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_theory.md

 7.  **Business and Marketing**: GIS helps businesses in market analysis, site selection, and customer profiling.
 It assists in identifying target markets, optimizing sales territories, and visualizing market trends.

 These are just a few examples of the diverse applications of GIS.
 This course is not specifically tailored for a specific field, but it aims to give you a fundamental skillset in GIS that you can use to apply GIS in almost any field.

+## What is QGIS?
+In short, QGIS is a GIS application that can be used for various GIS analyses.
+There are other GIS applications, the other most common of which is ArcGIS.
+We are using QGIS for this course since it is open-source and free, meaning it is accessible for all, in contrast to ArcGIS which is proprietary software.

+So, you're going to need QGIS for this course!
+Please take a moment now to ensure you have it installed: https://qgis.org/en/site/forusers/download.html# Our recommendation is to install the Long Term Release (LTR) version, since there is less change of problems with this version.
+The exercises in this course have been developed for the English language installation of QGIS.

+You can find more information about the usage of QGIS here: https://docs.qgis.org/3.28/en/docs/index.html

 ### GIS workflow